Happily Ever After (Magic Kingdom): Opening

-"...And they all lived happily ever after.

-Each of us has a dream, a heart’s desire.
-It calls to us.
-And when we’re brave enough to listen, and bold enough to pursue, that dream will lead us on a journey to discover who we’re meant to be.

-All we have to do is look inside our hearts and unlock the magic within..."

 A keyhole appears on Cinderella Castle.
 Magical pixie dust flows through the keyhole and covers the castle and surrounding turrets in royal red and gold as the Happily Ever After theme song plays.
 Searchlights, lasers (from and towards the castle), and eventually fireworks come into play.

 Dreams

-Introduced by Tiana, we see various Disney characters longing for their deepest desires – Ariel wishing to be ‘part of our world’, Remy for his own career as a cook in Paris, Rapunzel for freedom from her tower, and Quasimodo for one day to be ‘out there’ from the tower of Notre Dame.
+Introduced by Tiana, various Disney characters are shown in which they express their deepest desires – Ariel wishing to be 'part of our world', Remy for his own career as a cook in Paris, Rapunzel for freedom from her tower, and Quasimodo for one day to be 'out there' from the tower of Notre Dame.

-Songs include: "Down in New Orleans (Prologue)", "Part of Your World" and "Out There".
+Songs include: "Down in New Orleans (Prologue)", "When You Wish Upon a Star", "Part of Your World" and "Out There".

 Journey

 Introduced by Merida, characters from Brave, A Bug's Life, Cars, Up, Finding Nemo, and Moana are shown embarking on their adventures.

 Songs include: "Touch the Sky" and "How Far I'll Go".